-Learn how to get rid of static cling naturally, without the use of harsh chemicals.
-These 8 simple and effective solutions will surprise you.
+Learn how to get rid of static cling naturally without the use of harsh chemicals.
+These 10 simple and effective solutions will surprise you.

 Are you trying to “green” your laundry routine, but still wondering how to get rid of static cling without using dryer sheets?

 This is a common issue among our readers, and I can empathize.
-Dryer sheets used to be one of my favorite things and were hard to give up when I couldn’t find anything else that worked.
-But after learning about the dangerous bouquet of chemicals used to make dryer sheets, I determined to find alternatives that worked just as well.
+Mixing polyester and cotton clothes creates a nasty positive charge that can be hard to solve.
+And dryer sheets used to be one of my favorite things and were hard to give up when I couldn’t find anything else that worked.
+But after learning about the dangerous bouquet of chemicals used to make most commercial dryer sheets, I determined to find alternatives that worked just as well.

 These chemicals end up on our clean laundry and then on our skin.
 Studies show the numerous toxic ingredients used in scented laundry products like dryer sheets.
 These studies state some ingredients contain known carcinogens. (source)